hphelion/documentation/devplatform/devplatform.ALS-developer-trial-quick-start.md

 		admin-password <password for admin user>
 		load trial.yml

+##After Installation {#after}
+The cluster will be running on a single virtual machine in your account that will have the name ending in *cluster1-core*

 After the *cfmgmt* tool creates the cluster, it presents you with the ALS Console URL.
-Use this URL in your web browser to log in to the web-based ALS management console. <br /> **Note**: This URL will have the form *api.<*ipaddress*>.xip.io*  For example: *api.255.255.255.255.xip.io*

-The cluster will be running on a single virtual machine in your account that will have the name ending in *cluster1-core*

-##After Installation {#after}
-Once the installation completes, you can load the ALS management console at the URL  provided by the *cfmgmt* tool. using the first username and first password you specified in step 11.
-After you log into the Console, you can access the [ALS User Documentation](/als/v1/user/) for further instructions for creating users and deploying applications.

-**Note**: When launching the web-based management console, you may be "warned" that the site has a self-signed certificate or that the site is "not trusted".
+This URL will have the form *api.<*ipaddress*>.xip.io*  For example: *api.255.255.255.255.xip.io* <br /> Use this URL in your web browser to navigate to the web-based ALS management console and then log in using the first username and first password you specified in step 9. <br />**Note**: When launching the web-based ALS management console, you may be "warned" that the site has a self-signed certificate or that the site is "not trusted".
 These "warnings" can be safely ignored.

+After you log into the Console, you may wish to access the [ALS User Documentation](/als/v1/user/) for further instructions for creating users and deploying applications.

 ## Explore Tiny Sample Applications {#samples}
 Your infrastructure is now ready for development.
 You can find some simple sample applications in our [Application Developer](/helion/devplatform/appdev/) section.
 These sample applications provide insight on how to push applications and connect applications to HP Helion OpenStack&reg; services.